 October.
 The Rainhill Trials are held, a competition set by the Liverpool and Manchester Railway to prove their planned railway could be reliably operated by steam locomotives.
 Five locomotives were entered, running along a 1 mile (1.6 km) length of level track at Rainhill, in Lancashire, with only George Stephenson‘s Rocket the only locomotive to complete the trials..

 December, 13.
-Thomas Maynard is hanged for forgery, the last person to have this punishment.
+Thomas Maynard is hanged at London’s Newgate Prison for forgery, the last person in Great Britain to have this punishment.
+The death penalty for forgery was abolished in 1832.

 (?)
 Dickens becomes a freelance reporter at the Doctors’ Commons.